Category: Philosophy

 “The investigation of the most general and abstract features of the world and the categories with which we think, in order to lay bare their foundations and presuppositions.”

-Not bad; better still, however, is Penguin’s philosophy dictionary, which says that philosophy studies “the most fundamental and general concepts and principles involved in thought, action, and reality.”
+Not bad, not bad.
+Better still, however, is Penguin’s philosophy dictionary, which says that philosophy “studies the most fundamental and general concepts and principles involved in thought, action, and reality.”

-And yet the best of them all comes not from a philosophy dictionary, exactly, but a man named Désiré-Félicien-François-Joseph Mercier — a.k.a.
+And yet the best of them all comes not from a philosophical dictionary, exactly, but from a man named Désiré-Félicien-François-Joseph Mercier — a.k.a.
 Cardinal Mercier — the late nineteenth-century thinker, who spoke well when he spoke thus:

 “[Philosophy] does not profess to be a particularized science [but] ranks above them, dealing in an ultimate fashion with their respective objects, inquiring into their connexions and relations of these connexions.”